-Join us for an intoduction to Suminagashi/Japanese paper marbling!
-Suminagashi, which translates to floating black ink, is a historical meditative Japanese practice of gently floating pigments on the surface of water with a brush and then capturing the mono print image on an absorbent paper.
+Suminagashi translated means floating black ink.
+It is the ancient meditative Japanese practice of gently floating pigments on the surface of water with a brush and then capturing the mono print image on an absorbent paper.
+This exciting 2 hr. workshop will present historical background and introduce the time honored technique and several artistic possibilities.
+Recommended for adult beginners.
+Limit of 10.
+All supplies provided.

 Class topics include: